-As he explained the origin of the word “graffiti” to our group, the guide pointed to two examples, one red, the other yellow, still clear, bright, and complete, “scraped” some 2,000 years ago on the front of what was then the home of one of Pompeii’s wealthiest residents.
+A few summers ago, Lief and I took an extended tour of Europe… including a stop at Pompeii where we met the guide who explained the origin of the word “graffiti.”
+As he did so, he pointed to two examples, one red, the other yellow, still clear, bright, and complete, “scraped” some 2,000 years ago on the front of what was then the home of one of Pompeii’s wealthiest residents.

 “Those could have been the names of candidates in an upcoming election,” the guide suggested.